Frequency-Domain Characterization of Load Demand from Electrified Highways: Time-Domain Model of DWPT Load Demand

 \section{Time-Domain Model of DWPT Load Demand}

 This section models the total power consumed by all EVs powered by a DWPT-enabled ER.
-Hereafter, we will refer to DWPT-enabled EVs simply as EVs.
-Most existing DWPT studies propose installing the DWPT technology only on a single lane of a highway~\cite{bafandkar2025charging}.
-We thus assume that DWPT is offered on a single lane and consider one direction of the ER.
-We consider an ER segment of length $L$ that is powered by a substation.
+Hereafter, we will refer to DWPT-enabled EVs simply as EVs. {We assume the DWPT technology is available on a single lane of the ER as suggested by many existing DWPT studies~\cite{bafandkar2025charging}.
+Moreover, without loss of generality, we consider one direction of the ER, e.g., northbound alone, rather than both northbound and southbound.} We consider an ER segment of length $L$ that is powered by a substation.
 We are interested in modeling the power demand at that substation in the time and frequency domains.

 The ER consists of Tx coils, each of length $\ell_T$, laid in a linear arrangement; see Fig.~\ref{fig:dwpt1}.
 Consecutive coils are spaced $d$ meters apart due to road construction specifications.
 Each Tx coil and the subsequent gap $d$ will be termed a \emph{coil segment} of length